zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ﻿# Resource Create
-The resource create pattern enables a simple, intuitive, and quick experience for creating resources.
+The resource create pattern provides a simple, intuitive and quick experience for creating resources.

 # Context
 Users need to create Azure resources.

 # Problem
-Creating a resource in Azure can vary from a simple resource with a few required fields to a complex one with many fields, concepts and related resources.
+Creating a resource in Azure can vary from a simple experience with a few required fields to a complex one with many fields, concepts and related resources.

 # Solution
-The resource create pattern enables quick configuration of a new resource using minimal fields and default values.
+The resource create pattern enables quick configuration of a new resource by using a minimum number of fields and providing default values.
 The pattern also enables users to walk through detailed configuration options in order to manually set many resource options.
 The experience uses a fullscreen page with tabs to separate related configuration steps and guide the user during the create process.

 ## Also known as